dceejay/nodered.snap/README.md

  - access to the main system storage/disk
  - `gcc` - needed to compile any binary components of nodes you want to install
  - `git` - needed if you want to use the Projects feature
- - direct access to gpio hardware
+ - No direct access to gpio hardware
- - access to any external commands your flows want to use with the Exec node (for example).
+ - No access to any external commands your flows want to use with the Exec node (for example).

-You may be able relax this by installing the snap in `--classic` mode but this is not advised, and Canonical have tightened the scope recently and this may no longer be possible unless in development mode.
+You may be able relax this by installing the snap in `--classic` mode but this is not advised, and Canonical have tightened the scope recently and this is no longer possible unless in development mode.
+(IE you have to clone this and build the snap yourself)

 **ping**: If you want to use the ping node you must manually connect the network-observe interface.